 [ More about Advent, including study and devotion, and ways to participate. ]

 At the entrance (from the 5th and Linden corner doors), the baptismal font stands as a reminder of the church’s rite of initiation, and its waters call us into our baptismal vows.
 Dip your fingers in the water and, as you desire, make the sign of the cross to ask for God’s blessing and renew your commitment to live the Good News, seeking and serving Christ in all persons.
-As you stand at this entrance, you may note the small table beyond the font with the elements of bread and wine – a sign that of the table will gather around and the grace we receive there.
+Listen for the images of baptism in Advent scripture readings.
+At Grace, we strive to live into our baptismal covenant as we explore our call to mission in this downtown community.

-At the time of communion, gather around the altar as a sign of our unity.
+At the time of communion, we gather around the altar as a sign of our unity.
 Those who need to remain seated are fully included and others stand, filling in spaces in the circle.
 There is room for all.
 After the prayers and consecration, the priest distributes the bread around the circle, followed by two Eucharistic Ministers, who offer wine from chalices.
 As desired, you may receive both bread and wine or communion of one kind (bread or wine); either option you choose is appropriate.
 To signal your desire to receive a blessing instead, you may cross your arms over your chest.